Critical parametric quantum sensing: Methods

-Let us derive an effective quadratic Hamiltonian for $\epsilon>\epsilon_c$.
+which diverges for $\epsilon\to \epsilon_c$. \emph{The symmetry-broken phase ($\epsilon>\epsilon_c$) -- } Let us derive an effective quadratic Hamiltonian for $\epsilon>\epsilon_c$.
+We follow the approach developed in \cite{felicetti2020universal}.
 The idea is that for small $\chi$ the model is well approximated by a double-well potential, and that the low-energy physics can be described with a quadratic expansion around each minimum.
 In order to center the reference frame on one of the two minima, let us apply a displacement operation such that $U^\dagger \hat a U = \hat a + \alpha $.
 We obtain an effective Hamiltonian

 where